 IPP 6 provides individuals with a right to access and correct their personal information.
 If an organisation holds personal information about an individual, it must provide the individual with access to the information upon the individual’s request, except where an exception applies.
 If the information is inaccurate, the organisation must take reasonable steps to correct the information upon request.

 What documents does IPP 6 apply to?

 The FOI Act is the primary mechanism for access to and correction of information held by Victorian government agencies.
-IPP 6 only applies where the Freedom of Information Act 1982 (Vic) (FOI Act) does not.
+IPP 6 only applies where the FOI Act does not.
 The application of IPP 6 is described in the Explanatory Memorandum to the PDP Act: